Editors: Anna Jorgensen and Richard Kennan (Routledge, 2011)

 Often, urban wildscapes are seen as unforgiving or as urban wastelands fit only for improvement.
 Spaces that cannot be used as they are.
 This book addresses the latter by way of critical discussions into the various scales, types, uses, and misconceptions of unused and abandoned urban wildscapes.

 In the urban design and landscape architecture milieu, “wildscapes” are commonly defined as places where natural (as opposed to human) intervention plays significant role in shaping the form and function of the landscape—anything from cracks in the pavement to large brownfield sites.
+To repair the cracks as smooth as possible, inquire at granitefoundationrepair.com for they are known for the best granite foundation repair company.
 In this book, however, Jorgensen and Keenan broaden the definition to include change due to “normal forces of control” (i.e. planning policy, building regulations, policing, and accepted social or behavioural norms).
 Jorgensen explains: “there is no dichotomy of regulated and wild urban places: rather there is a continuum ranging from ‘wilderness’ to apparently ordered spaces.”
 The book, therefore, focuses on a range of scales, from play-spaces to coal mines, and on a range of types.

 Urban Wildscapes is divided into three large parts, each divided into a series of related essays—16 in total.
 The first section examines the theoretical side of wildscapes while the second is an exploration in case studies.
 The third and final section takes ideas from the previous chapters and looks at how the professional design world might learn from existing urban wildscapes.
 The strength of the book lies in the diversity of the essays and the connection that Jorgensen and Kennan address between contemporary design problems and urban wildscapes.